 Astronomy Classifieds

-Nearly everyone that commented on this topic had a positive experience.
+Nearly everyone who commented on this topic had a positive experience.
 Some users are not happy about the membership cost to use AstroMart (Subscription fee), but I think it could be worth it for the right piece of astronomy equipment.

 The classified site you’ll find most useful will have a lot to do with your current location.
 Unless you are willing to pay for costly shipping charges, it makes sense to browse items located as close to you as possible (pick-up is best).